DivyanshGupta-16/openCV_drowsiness_detection/README.md

-# 💩 Drowsiness Detection System using OpenCV & Mediapipe
+# 🚙🚨😴Drowsiness Detection System using OpenCV & Mediapipe

 ## 📸 Overview
 This project is a **real-time drowsiness detection system** built using **OpenCV**, **Mediapipe**, and **Python**.